YaoYinYing/rosetta_finder/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/RosettaPy)
 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/RosettaPy)

 ## Python version supported

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/RosettaPy)
 ![PyPI - Implementation](https://img.shields.io/pypi/implementation/RosettaPy)

 ## Overview

-`RosettaFinder` is a Python module designed to locate Rosetta biomolecular modeling suite binaries that follow a specific naming pattern.
-It searches predefined directories and can handle custom search paths.
+`RosettaPy` is a Python module designed to locate Rosetta biomolecular modeling suite binaries that follow a specific naming pattern and execute Rosetta in command line.
 The module includes:

 - An object-oriented `RosettaFinder` class to search for binaries.
 - A `RosettaBinary` dataclass to represent the binary and its attributes.
-- A command-line shortcut for quick access to Rosetta binaries.
+- A command-line wrapper dataclass `Rosetta` for handling Rosetta runs.
+- A `RosettaScriptsVariableGroup` dataclass to represent Rosetta scripts variables.
+- A simplified result analyzer `RosettaEnergyUnitAnalyser` to read and interpret Rosetta output score files.
+- A series of example applications that follow the design elements and patterns described above.
+  - PROSS
+  - FastRelax
+  - RosettaLigand
+  - Supercharge
+  - MutateRelax
+  - Cartesian ddG (on the way)
 - Unit tests to ensure reliability and correctness.

 ## Features